andrewsuzuki/linuxcnc-fixed-atc-probe/README.md

 - `probe_retract_offset_z`: Relative z offset after probe touchoff.
 - `pocket_side_offset`: Relative x/y offset (map) for pocket sides (where it will slow down for insertion/removal), calculated from individual pockets.
-- `pocket_above_chuck_offset_z`: Relative z offset from individual pockets where the chuck will open/close (depending on if it's retrieving/returning).
+- `pocket_above_close_offset_z`: Relative z offset from individual pockets where the chuck will open/close (depending on if it's retrieving/returning).
-- `pocket_above_clearance_offset_z`: Relative z offset from individual pockets where the chuck is free to move in the xy plane (towards/away from the tool rack).
+- `pocket_above_clearance_offset_z`: Relative z offset from individual pockets where the machine is free to move in the xy plane (towards/away from the tool rack).
 Must account for height of the tool holder and pull stud above the pocket.
-- `chuck_seconds`: Time in seconds where the chuck will remain open after reaching the pocket.
+- `loiter_seconds`: Time in seconds where the chuck will remain open at the pocket after reaching it.
+- `flush_seconds`: Time to open the chuck as a safety procedure before inserting a tool into the rack
 - `loading`: absolute x/y/z coordinate (map) of the loading position. x/y SHOULD be equal to the x/y of `probe_limit` (below)
 - `probe_limit`: absolute x/y/z coordinate (map) of the probe position (the